nmulani/nmulani.github.io/_posts/2016-10-25-map-reduce-and-filter.markdown

 layout: post
 tags: [javascript, functional, rome]
 ---
-Map, reduce and filter are three useful functions to manipulate Javascript arrays.
-We can use the Filter function to return a filtered array where each element matches specified criteria.
-The Map function can be used to apply an operation to properties of each element in an array, and return a new array with the transformed values.
-The Reduce function can be used to 'fold' or combine values of an array using a function of our choosing.
+Map, reduce and filter are three useful functions to manipulate Javascript arrays:

+* The Filter function returns a filtered array where each element matches specified criteria.
+* The Map function can be used to apply an operation each element in an array, and return a new array with the transformed values.
+* The Reduce function can be used to 'fold' or combine values of an array using a function of our choosing.

 As a mental model for remembering how these functions can work together, my favorite analogy is the Roman census.
 Let's say that the emperor is planning a census with the goal of getting a headcount of all Roman citizens in the empire.